 TIP: You may be tempted by the pizza in the cafes on Piazza Tasso, but you pay for the location.
 Go a little further down Corso Italia and check out Franco’s Pizzeria instead.
-It’s the best pizza outside of Naples, in a small and friendly restaurant, and at a fraction of the cost.
+It’s the best pizza outside of Naples, in a small and friendly restaurant, and at a fraction of the cost of the tourist spots.

 Day 3 – Capri

 TIP: Capri tends to be expensive, but you can get one of the island’s finest sights for next to nothing.
 Walk through Capri Town, and navigate your way to the Giardini di Augusto.
-Entrance cost is just 1 EUR and you can enjoy stunning views of the blue waters underneath the snaking footpath of Via Krupp, or the Faraglioni rocks in the other direction.
+The entrance cost is just 1.5 EUR and you can enjoy stunning views of the blue waters underneath the snaking footpath of Via Krupp, or the Faraglioni rocks in the other direction.

-Tour suggestions: You can also visit Capri with organised tours.
-Here are two best-rated options: Capri Island full-fay semi-private trip from Sorrento or Capri full-day small group boat tour from Naples or Positano.
+Tour suggestions: You can also visit Capri with organized tours.
+Here is one of the best-rated options from Sorrento: Capri full-day small-group boat tour.

 Day 4 – Pompeii

-Visiting Pompeii is the closest you’ll ever get to travelling back in time, as you walk over the same cobblestones and enter the same temples and amphitheaters as the ancient Romans did.
+Visiting Pompeii is the closest you’ll ever get to traveling back in time, as you walk over the same cobblestones and enter the same temples and amphitheaters as the ancient Romans did.

 It’s extremely easy to reach Pompeii from Sorrento.
 You can take a 30-minute train from Sorrento’s train station, which is located just off the central Corso Italia.
 You can catch any train heading to Napoli and alight at Pompei Villa Dei Misteri station.
 It’s a short walk from here to the site’s entrance; just follow the row of souvenir stalls.

-Tour suggestions: Pompeii is also a popular destination for organised day trips.
+Tour suggestions: Pompeii is also a popular destination for organized day trips.
+Ideally, you combine with Mt Vesuvius – it will make your day more diverse.
 You can visit Pompeii & Mt.
-Vesuvius with these highly-rated tours from Naples, from Sorrento, from Amalfi Coast, and even from Rome.
+Vesuvius with these highly-rated tours from Naples or Sorrento or from Amalfi Coast, and even from Rome.

 Day 5 – Naples

 Another sight you won’t forget in a hurry is the Church of Gesú Nuovo.
-Entry is free, and a building which looks curiously plain and rectangular from the outside will suddenly bloom into a riot of colour when you step inside.
+Entry is free, and a building that looks curiously plain and rectangular from the outside will suddenly bloom into a riot of color when you step inside.
 Take in the beautiful blues and golds of the ceiling, and the religious artworks which line the walls.